Handbid/Handbid-Php/README.md

 ```

 ## Fetching Data
-All data io is handled through the `Store` architecture.
-We decided to abstract away the actual HTTP request to the idea
+All data io is Handbid through the `Store` architecture.
+We decided to abstract away the actual HTTP request and go with the idea
  of a generic `Store` so we can be ready to pull data from different services (memcache, filesystem, remote endpoint, mongodb, etc.).

 The base `Store` API is very simple, but currently tied to our Legacy system (through the legacy `Store` layer).
 In order
 to conform with our new API, some methods were added to the `Stores` that do not work.
 Point is, only call methods you
 see described in this doc.

-Every document that is returned from the stores will be of type `stdClass.` We are trying to keep things as light as possible.
+Every document that is returned from a `Store` will be of type `stdClass.` We are trying to keep things as light as possible.

 ### Fetching organizations
 ```php